TheSlackOne/crypto-gas-price/README.md

 ```

 ## API
 GET on `price`.
-Expect a raw number.
+Expect a raw number for gas price in Gwei.

-GET on `full-price`.
-Expect:

 For instance:
 ```
 curl http://localhost:8080/price
 ```
+Response:

 ```
-{
-  currentBlockNumber: 15170355,
-  maxPrice: 45,
-  Estimated price for block #15170356: 22
-}
+16
 ```